Eslashier/back-end-sofka-web-development-challenge/README.md

 Installing the back end

--Create a MySQL Schema named todo or the name you desired
+-Create a MySQL Schema named "todo" or use a name you like

 -Modify the application.properties with your MySQL Port, Schema, username and Password